dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 ## 7 - Conclusion

-So then the Box geometry is a great starting point when it comes to starting to explore everything that there is to work with when it comes to three.js.
-Much of what applies for a Box geometry will also apply for other built in geometries when it comes to geometries and the index values for a geometry.
-However sooner or later it might be called for to get into creating a custom geometry using the [Buffer Geometry constructor](/2021/04/22/threejs-buffer-geometry/) directly rather than using one of the built in geometries.
+So then the Box geometry is a great starting point when it comes to begging to explore everything that there is to work with when it comes to three.js.
+Much of what applies for a Box geometry will also apply for other built in geometries, custom geometries, and the buffer geometry class in general so to some extent by learning a thing or two about box geometry one learns a thing or two about geometry in general with threejs.

+Sooner or later it might be called for to get into creating a custom geometry using the [Buffer Geometry constructor](/2021/04/22/threejs-buffer-geometry/) directly rather than using one of the built in geometries.
 However it is also possible to just create simple, crude, yet effective models of things using just groups of the built in geometry constructors such as the Box Geometry constructor.